 The safe public wording is: Honda has officially confirmed a next-generation hybrid strategy beginning in 2027, but Honda Canada has not yet confirmed Canadian specifications, pricing, trims, AWD availability, or a final launch date for a 12th-generation Civic.

 The next-generation hybrid system begins launching in 2027.
 Honda plans 15 next-generation hybrid models globally by FY2030, primarily in North America.
-Honda has not yet confirmed Canadian 12th-gen Civic specifications or arrival timing.
-Honda Canada Newsroom — Summary of 2026 Honda Business Briefing
+Honda has not yet confirmed Canadian 12th-generation Civic specifications or arrival timing.
+Honda Global — Summary of 2026 Honda Business Briefing

 Buy now or wait?
 The honest answer